 • Click on the Edit icon to edit your site (it looks like a pencil), and change the title of the home page to something more descriptive, like The Portrait of a Lady Project.

 • While still in Edit mode, place the cursor in an area of the site where you want to embed your map.
 Embedding your custom map will require opening the HTML editor in Google Sites.
 It appears as a tiny menu option with the letters HTML in between angle brackets (<>) on the right side of the horizontal navigation bar.
-Screen Shot 2015-02-17 at 10.58.56 PMThis is where you want to paste the embed code that you copied from Google My Maps.
+HTML editor button in G sites This is where you want to paste the embed code that you copied from Google My Maps.
 Paste it in, click update in the HTML editor, and then click Save to save your work on the site.

 • Experiment with adding some text to your site, either above or below your map.
 For now, some lorem ipsum filler text will do.

 • Click on the New page icon, and create another web page called Bibliography.
-Screen Shot 2015-02-17 at 11.20.46 PM
+Create page button in G sites

 • One last step, which is a repetition of what we did in Google My Maps: you need to make your site publicly viewable, or at the very least viewable by the Rutgers Community.
 Click on Share in the upper right hand corner.
 Change access from Private to Public on the web.
 Then go back to your site and share the URL with as many people as you like!